caedocha/caedocha.github.io/_posts/2020-07-17-ownership.markdown

 ## Introduction

-Recently, I became my team’s technical lead.
-A lot of new challenges arose with the change of roles.
-Among them: leading people, making sure that the team is working well, that my teammates are motivated and our projects get completed the best way possible.
+I recently became the technical lead of my team.
+With this change of role, many new challenges have arisen.
+Among them include leading people, making sure the team is working well together, and that my teammates are motivated to complete our projects in the best way possible.

-Just a few days after assuming the role, I decided to have coaching sessions with the senior developers.
-I thought that there were interesting topics to talk about that may help us be better as individuals contributors and as a team.
-Topics such as ownership, understand the big picture, haggling, craftsmanship, writing skills, among others.
+A few days after assuming the role, I decided to have coaching sessions with the senior developers.
+We discussed many interesting topics that could help us become a better team, as well as better individual contributors.
+These included ownership, understanding the big picture, haggling, craftsmanship, writing skills, and more.

-The first topic we discussed was ownership.
-To me, ownership is the foundation that allows people to be in control of their day-to-day job and their career development.
-Things flow much easier if you are mindful of the role ownership plays in your work.
+Let's start with ownership.
+To me, ownership is the foundation that allows people to be in control of their day-to-day job and career development.
+Things flow much better if you are mindful of the role ownership plays in your work.

-It is like being the captain of your boat.
-You are in charge of making sure the boat remains afloat, pick the course and then, taking it there.
-If a storm breaks, you are also responsible to take it to a safe harbor or go down with it if you hit the rocks.
+Think of it like being the captain of a ship.
+You would be directly in charge of selecting a destination, making sure the ship stays afloat, and ultimately navigating there.
+On the other side of the coin, if a storm breaks, you would also be responsible for finding a safe harbor... or going down with the ship should things take a worse turn.

 Here are a few tips that I have learned and used to nourish my sense of ownership.
 Just a word of caution: I still have a lot to learn and this is my humble opinion.
 I just thought writing this essay would be an interesting challenge for me.